Sovereign-Labs/sovereign-sdk/README.md

 To learn how the Sovereign SDK works, see the ![Sovereign SDK Overview](specs/overview.md).

+## Warning

+The Sovereign SDK is a research prototype.
+It has not been audited and should not be used in production under any circumstances.

 ## License

 Licensed under the [Apache License, Version